Outside of Her Comfort Zone: Allison Stein ’12 BSBA (Accounting and Operations Management)

 “I grew up in Virginia, outside of D.C.,” she says, “and was the only one in my high school class to move more than 2,000 miles away to attend college in a state where I knew no one.
 And I’m so glad I did.
 I’m a very proud Eller grad.”

 While at Eller, she was highly involved both inside and outside the classroom.
-She was a member of the first ELITE class–a professional development program for pre-business freshman–and held various leadership roles in Alpha Kappa Psi (AKPsi), a professional business fraternity.
+She was a member of the first ELITE class–a professional development program for pre-business first year students–and held various leadership roles in Alpha Kappa Psi (AKPsi), a professional business fraternity.

 “My experiences at Eller were invaluable to the development of both my social circle and my professional career,” she says.
 “I landed a finance job at Boeingafter graduation because of my connections to AKPsi.”